CalyxOS/calyxos.org/pages/community/index.md

 * [r/CalyxOS](https://www.reddit.com/r/CalyxOS/)

+## Guidelines
+* Be kind.
+Don't be snarky.
+Have curious conversation; don't cross-examine.
+Please don't fulminate.
+Please don't sneer, including at the rest of the community.
+* Comments should get more thoughtful and substantive, not less, as a topic gets more divisive.
+* When disagreeing, please reply to the argument instead of calling names.
+"That is idiotic; 1 + 1 is 2, not 3" can be shortened to "1 + 1 is 2, not 3."
+* Please respond to the strongest plausible interpretation of what someone says, not a weaker one that's easier to criticize.
+Assume good faith.
+* Eschew flamebait.
+Avoid unrelated controversies and generic tangents.
+* Please don't post shallow dismissals, especially of other people's work.
+A good critical comment teaches us something.
+* Assume good faith.
+(It cannot be said enough)

 ## Bridges for the chat channels

 Matrix is the primary medium of communication.
 Telegram is bridged to Matrix, which means all messages get sent to both places!